AbsurdlyEloquent/Hangman/README.md

 There are several modals that are only visible at certain times, the Start Modal, Win Modal and Lose Modal, They each denote game states.

-When a letter is guessed wrong AND it hasn't been guessed before, the image to the right switches out for a new one showing a more complete 'hangman'
+When a letter is guessed wrong AND it hasn't been guessed before, the image to the right switches out for a new one showing a more complete 'hangman'.
 I actually couldn't find a suitable set of images so I drew these myself in Gimp.